Anthony van Dyck: Family and early life

 Anthony van Dyck was born in Antwerp on 22 March 1599 as the seventh of 12 children of his parents.
-He was baptized the next day in the Onze-Lieve-Vrouwekerk (now the Antwerp Cathedral).
-His father was Frans van Dyck, a well-to-do silk merchant.
-His mother was Maria Cupers (or Cuypers), daughter of Dirk Cupers (or Cuypers) and Catharina Conincx and the second wife of Anthony's father.
-He was baptised on 23 March 1599 (as Anthonio).
+He was baptised the next day in the Onze-Lieve-Vrouwekerk (now the Antwerp Cathedral).
+His father was Francoïs "Frans" van Dijck, a well-to-do silk merchant.
+His mother, Frans' second wife, was Maria Cupers, (Note: Also spelt as Cuypers, Cuijpers) the daughter of Dirk Cupers and Catharina Conincx.
+Anthony was baptised on 23 March 1599 (as Anthonis van Dijck).
 His parental grandfather, also called Anthoni, had commenced his career as a painter and had been registered in 1556 as a master painter at the Antwerp Guild of Saint Luke as a pupil of Jan Ghendrick, alias van Cleve.
-The elder brother of his grandfather was also admitted as master painter in the Guild and had studied with Geert Ghendrick.
+The elder brother of Anthony's grandfather was also admitted to the Guild as a master painter and had studied with Geert Ghendrick.
 He had later become a successful merchant in silk and small writing articles.
-He had bought the birth house of Anthony called Den Berendans (The Bear Dance) on the Grote Markt in Antwerp (Main Square) in 1579.
-On Anthony's mother's side there were also a few artists who were Guild members.
+He had bought the house where Anthony was born, a property known as Den Berendans ('The Bear Dance'), situated on Antwerp's Grote Markt (main square) in 1579.
+On Anthony's mother's family there were also a several artists who were Guild members.